 Most mortgage lenders require proof of homeowners insurance.
 However, you may need more home insurance coverage from Geico if you live in an area where floods, earthquakes or other natural disasters might occur.

-What Geico Home Insurance Covers:
+Geico Home Insurance Coverage

 Damage to your home.
 This may include apartments, condos and manufactured homes as well as permanent structures on your property.